wuziniu/FactorJoin/README.md

 ## Reproducing result on IMDB-JOB

-As discussed in the paper, since IMDB-JOB contains complicated cyclic joins and complex predicates (disjunction, LIKE), no existing learned cardinality estimators can handle it.
+As discussed in the paper, since IMDB-JOB contains complicated cyclic joins and complex predicates (disjunction, LIKE), most existing learned cardinality estimators can handle it.
 FactorJoin also needs to make certain qualifications to support it, including using sampling for base-table estimates.

 ### First run the following command to train the models